-Situated at an altitude of approximately 4300 metres, near the Lipu Lekh Pass in the Pithoragarh District of Uttarakhand, Nabhidhang is the last camp and the place to see Om Parvat during the holy Adi Kailash and Om Parvat Yatra.
+Situated at an altitude of approximately 4300 meters, near the Lipu Lekh Pass in the Pithoragarh District of Uttarakhand, Nabhidhang is the last camp and the place to see Om Parvat during the holy Adi Kailash and Om Parvat Yatra.
 Pilgrims finally reach Nabhidhang to have the stunning view of the sacred and majestic Om Parvat, marking the end of their Adi Kailash Yatra.

-The name “Nabhidhang” means “hub of sanctity”, reflecting its deep spiritual significance and its role as a gateway to sacred destinations like the Adi Kailash and Mount Kailash.
+The name “Nabhidhang” means “hub of sanctity,” reflecting its deep spiritual significance and its role as a gateway to sacred destinations like the Adi Kailash and Mount Kailash.
 Besides its spiritual significance, the scenic landscapes of Nabhidhang are breathtaking.
 The place is known for its serene atmosphere and windy weather, which adds to its enchanting atmosphere.
 However, trekkers and devotees visiting Nabhidhang should carry trekking essentials, snacks, and water, as there are no shops.

 Here are the top reasons for visiting the sacred and stunning place of Nabhidhang in Uttarakhand: